5/7/2025

 Chief Executive Officer

 Sure.
-So it's still early days, Luke, as it relates to that onward.
+And so it's still early days, Luke, as it relates to, you know, to that, to Onward.
 But we are very excited as it relates to initial findings.
-I mentioned in our prepared remarks that we were focused on connectivity with the consumer.
+And I mentioned in our prepared remarks that we were focused on connectivity with the consumer.
 And that's one of the reasons why we've leaned so heavily into sampling events across the stores that we are selling in.
-We have hundreds of those events scheduled throughout the summer so that we can continue to directly interface with the consumer and directly gather that data in Intel.
-Because again, that's something that we build strongly about at Truelieve.
+And we have hundreds of those events scheduled throughout the summer. so that we can continue to directly interface with the consumer and directly gather that data in Intel because, again, that's something that we feel strongly about at Trulieve.
 And early indications are that it's a mixed bag as it relates to consumers, which we find very exciting.
-So as we look to call it the stronger product, call it 10 milligram products, it certainly appears that some of those consumers are familiar with cannabis and have definitely understand tolerance levels and how they integrate cannabis into their regular consumption habits.
-Whereas on the fives and the threes, we're doing a lot of conversation around folks who haven't tried cannabis before, who are the kind of curious, or maybe they've tried here and there and are interested in really in our case because we are through a standard, call it beer and wine or liquor distribution channel, are curious about maybe replacing or augmenting alcohol consumption with a cannabis product.
+So as we look to call it the stronger products, call it 10 milligram products, right, It certainly appears that some of those consumers are familiar with cannabis and have definitely understand right tolerance levels and how they integrate cannabis into their regular consumption habits.
+Whereas, you know, on the fives and the threes, we're doing a lot of conversation around folks who haven't tried cannabis. cannabis before or who are the canna curious or maybe they've tried here and there and are interested in really in our case because we are through a standard call it beer and wine or liquor distribution channel are curious about maybe replacing or augmenting alcohol consumption with a cannabis product.
 So we believe education is key to the sustainability of this category and are working not only, of course, directly with consumers, but also have a whole education platform behind the scenes with our distribution partners to make sure that the sales teams and associates, because we are finding that there's knowledge gaps for sure as it relates to Salesforce training in these stores because they're just not familiar with the category.
-So we see that as a very large opportunity for us to come in and really be the leading expert and source of information for the Salesforce on the ground and also, of course, through distribution partners as well.
+So we see that as a very large opportunity for us to come in and really be the leading expert and source of information for the sales force on the ground and also, of course, through our distribution partners as well.

 speaker